 Student loan debt can be overwhelming, but try to remain calm and know that it will be gone someday one way or another.
 You can make that day sooner rather than later by taking steps now to get in control of your debt.

 Despite all the frustrations that occupational therapy school student loan debt brings, I would not hesitate to make the same choice again to participate in this wonderful profession.

-Do you have any other ways that you’ve combated your student loan debt?
-Please share in the comments below!
+Do you have any other ways that you’ve combated your OT student loan debt?
+Please share what you’ve done in the comments below!

 This post was originally published on October 2, 2019 and updated on December 7, 2023.